Dinner at Century Club, Shaftesbury Avenue

 Soho on a Friday night these days can be a pretty treacherous experience, with after work drinkers spilling out onto pavements in their droves, so the knowledge of dining in a members club, away from the unwanted hustle and bustle, was a comforting thought.

-At 7pm, I headed to Soho’s largest roof terrace with lunch.money.
+At 7pm, I headed to Soho’s largest roof terrace with my boyfriend.
 Over the last few weeks, both of us have made it our mission to visit some of London’s best restaurants and have enjoyed some pretty spectacular meals in the process.
 But more on those another time.

 I have been in this game a long time now, so even though I genuinely didn’t know anything about Century Club, I had a feeling that it would be exactly what I was expecting.
 And you know what?
 It was.